siniekoo19/TinDog/README.md

-# TinDog - A Demo Landing Page for a Dog Fractionation App
+# TinDog - Landing Page 🐶
 TinDog is a demo landing page created for a fictional app that functions like Tinder, but for dogs.
 This project showcases the use of HTML, CSS, and Bootstrap to build a responsive and visually appealing interface.

 ## Features